 PAYMENT OF CAT REGISTRATION FEE:

-- 950 for SC, ST and PwD category candidates.
+- Rs.
+1150 for SC, ST and PwD category candidates.

 REGISTRATION FOR CAT:

-CAT 2019 SCORE
+CAT 2021 SCORE

 Please note that each IIM is independent to mandate their own eligibility criteria (including academic cut-offs and relative weights) and follow different selection processes.
-Performance in CAT 2019 examination is an important component for consideration in the selection process.
-IIMs may also use previous academic performance of the candidates, relevant work experience and other similar inputs in short-listing of candidates at various stages of the selection process.
+Performance in the CAT 2021 examination is an important component for consideration in the selection process.
+IIMs may also use the previous academic performance of the candidates, relevant work experience and other similar inputs in short-listing of candidates at various stages of the selection process.
 For more information, refer to the admissions policies of individual IIMs on their respective websites.

 Instances of any incorrect information or process violation detected at any stage of the selection process will lead to immediate disqualification of the candidate from the selection process and he/she will not be allowed to appear for CAT in future.
 If such instances go undetected during the current selection process but are detected in subsequent years, such disqualification will take place with retrospective effect.
 Candidates must retain this Information Bulletin for future reference.
-Any dispute concerning CAT 2019 would be subject to jurisdiction of the competent courts within the territorial jurisdiction of the city of Kochi only.
+Any dispute concerning CAT 2021 would be subject to the jurisdiction of the competent courts within the territorial jurisdiction of the city of Ahmedabad only.

 IMPORTANT Candidates must declare and maintain a valid and unique email account and a mobile phone number throughout the selection process.

-Registration Opens: 7th August, 2019
+Registration Opens: 4th August, 2021 (10:00 am)

-Registration Closes: 18th September, 2019 (5.00 p.m.)
+Registration Closes: 15th September, 2021 (5.00 p.m.)

-Admit Card download: 23rd October to 24th November 2019
+Admit Card download: 17th October to 28th November 2021

-Test Date: 24th November, 2019
+Test Date: 28th November, 2021

-Result declaration: Second week of January, 2020 (Tentative)
+Result declaration: Second week of January, 2022 (Tentative)